Integrate Cloud Database (MySQL) using Logstash

 }

-• When using the OpenSearch version
+• For OpenSearch version

-# When installing in the /root/ path, the {installation path} is /root/logstash-7.16.3.
+# When installing to /root/, the {installation path} is /root/logstash-7.16.3.

 mv {installation path}/config/logstash-sample.conf {installation path}/config/logstash.conf